a) Natural resources are valuable assets found in nature that are not created by humans.

 f) Rainfall Enhancement: Forests can influence local weather patterns and enhance rainfall through a process called transpiration.
 Trees release water vapour into the atmosphere through their leaves, contributing to cloud formation and increased precipitation.

 g) Resource Extraction: Forests provide us with a variety of valuable products.
 Timber is used for construction and furniture, while wood pulp is used in the production of paper.
-Forests also yield essential oils, spices, and medicinal plants, which are utilized for various purposes.
+Forests also yield essential oils, spices, and medicinal plants, which are utilised for various purposes.

 Understanding the importance of forests as natural resources helps us appreciate their ecological, economic, and social value.
 Sustainable forest management and conservation are crucial to protect these valuable ecosystems and ensure their benefits for future generations.